Michael Forster Rothbart

 Michael Forster Rothbart is an American photojournalist.
 He is best known for his work documenting the human impact of nuclear disasters.

 Education and career

 At 17, Michael Forster Rothbart joined and photographed the Icewalk North Pole expedition.

 Forster Rothbart graduated from Swarthmore College in 1994 and decided to become a documentary photographer in 1996, when traveling in India.
 He saw a World Bank-financed dam on the Narmada River in Gujarat and found that local activist's views and community impact was undocumented.

 He has worked as a staff photographer for the University of Wisconsin and as an Associated Press photographer in Central Asia.
 Other projects include documenting the effects of hydrofracking and USAID's programs in Central Asia.

 He was a staff photographer and photo editor at SUNY Oneonta, where he also taught photojournalism.
-He spent 2016-2017 in Donetsk, Ukraine, working for OSCE.
+He spent 2016-2017 in Donetsk, Ukraine, reporting on the Russo-Ukrainian War for OSCE.
+Since 2022, he has been staff photographer and videographer at SUNY Cortland.

 Work in nuclear-affected communities

 After receiving a U.S. Fulbright Fellowship, in 2007 Forster Rothbart interviewed and photographed residents in and around Chernobyl.
 For two years, he lived in Sukachi, Ukraine, a small farming village just outside the Chernobyl Exclusion Zone and also spent time in Slavutych, Ukraine, the city built after the accident to house evacuated Chernobyl plant personnel.